hylo-lang/specification/spec.md

 2. A local binding declaration must contain an initializer unless it appears in the condition of a match expression.
 If the binding declaration is a sub-statement in a brace statement, initialization occurs immediately after declaration.
 If the binding declaration is a condition in a loop statement or a condition in a selection expression, initialization occurs immediately after a successful pattern matching.

 3. A member binding declaration may not have an initializer.
-Initialization occurs in the constructor of the object of which the introduced bindings are members (see Type initialization).
+Initialization occurs in the initializer of the object of which the introduced bindings are members (see Type initialization).

 4. The initialization of an escapable binding, or a binding whose declaration is introduced with `var`, consumes the value of its initializer.